Hornbill-Docs/data-imports-guide/data-imports-guide/users/database/command.md

 1. In the configuration, write your SQL query accordingly to target a single or small set of user objects.
 It's good practice to initially test against a single, or small set of, user objects, as this allows the dryrun to complete quicker and there is less log content to review.
 1. Perform a dryrun (by executing the utility along with the `-dryrun=true` command line parameter) - this allows you to confirm that the configuration is correct and that a connection to the source database can be established, without importing any user data into your Hornbill instance.
-1. Review the commind line output and log file for any errors or warnings, and where necessary check and rectify any errors against the Common Error Messages listed in the [Troubleshooting Database User Imports](/data-imports-guide/users/database/debugging) section of this book.
+1. Review the command line output and log file for any errors or warnings, and where necessary check and rectify any errors against the Common Error Messages listed in the [Troubleshooting Database User Imports](/data-imports-guide/users/database/debugging) section of this book.
 1. Continue with dryrun tests until you are happy that all the errors are accounted for.
 1. Perform a live import against a single user object (set `-dryrun=false`).
 1. Review the imported user account in Hornbill and check all user properties are as expected i.e. email contains an email address etc.